-Your test cases should be based upon the:
+Your test cases should be based on the:

 Detailed Requirements Specification